renovatebot/renovate/docs/configuration.md

-    --ignore-future [boolean]            Ignore versions tagged as "future" --ignore-unstable [boolean]          Ignore versions with unstable semver --respect-latest [boolean]           Ignore versions newer than npm "latest" version --recreate-closed [boolean]          Recreate PRs even if same ones were closed previously --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --pr-creation <string>               When to create the PR for a branch.
+    --ignore-future [boolean]            Ignore versions tagged as "future" --ignore-unstable [boolean]          Ignore versions with unstable semver --respect-latest [boolean]           Ignore versions newer than npm "latest" version --semantic-commits [boolean]         Enable semantic commit prefixes for commits and PR titles --semantic-prefix <string>           Prefix to use if semantic commits are enabled --recreate-closed [boolean]          Recreate PRs even if same ones were closed previously --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --pr-creation <string>               When to create the PR for a branch.
 Values: immediate, not-pending, status-success.